Angela Eagle: Miliband shadow cabinet (2010–2015)

 In April 2011, Eagle was put down in the House of Commons by Prime Minister David Cameron when he used Michael Winner's catchphrase "Calm down, dear".
 Eagle's colleague, deputy Labour leader Harriet Harman, said: "Women in Britain in the 21st century do not expect to be told to 'calm down, dear' by their Prime Minister", with Labour officials calling for an apology, suggesting the remark was patronising and sexist.

 In May 2012, Eagle became chair of the Labour Party's National Policy Forum and served as chair of the party's National Executive Committee 2013–14.

 In June 2012, Eagle criticised Take That singer Gary Barlow in the House of Commons following newspaper allegations of tax avoidance made against him.
 Eagle criticised his recent appointment as an OBE, and claimed in the House of Commons that Barlow had "given a whole new meaning to the phrase 'Take That'," as well as questioning why Prime Minister David Cameron had not criticised Barlow publicly in the same way he had criticised comedian Jimmy Carr for tax avoidance.

-At the 2015 general election, Eagle was again re-elected, with an increased vote share of 60.4% and an increased majority of 16,348.
-She was again re-elected at the snap 2017 general election with an increased vote share of 71.5% and an increased majority of 23,320.
-At the 2019 general election, Eagle was again re-elected, with a decreased vote share of 64.3% and a decreased majority of 18,322.
-She was again re-elected at the 2024 general election with a decreased vote share of 57.7% and a decreased majority of 17,996.